teighanmiller/amazon-reviews-sentiment-analysis/README.md

   - **Accuracy**: ~0.887
   - Slightly lower recall on the positive class.

-**Why CountVectorizer performed better**:
+**Why CountVectorizer performed slightly better**:
-Amazon reviews often use repeated, high-frequency words that strongly indicate sentiment (e.g., *“good,” “bad,” “terrible,” “amazing”*).
-TF-IDF down-weights these frequent words, which caused a small drop in performance.
-CountVectorizer retained their full influence, leading to better overall results on this dataset.
+Amazon reviews often include repeated, high-frequency words that strongly indicate sentiment (e.g., *“good,” “bad,” “terrible,” “amazing”*).
+TF-IDF slightly down-weights these frequent words, which caused a marginal drop in performance.
+CountVectorizer retains their full influence, giving a tiny edge in this dataset.

 ---